5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 intext:"Design & Developed By Seawind Solution Pvt.Ltd."

-Google will give you all the websites created by IT Masons that recently has bypass A
+Google will give you all the websites created by IT Masons that recently has bypass Admin Page Vulnerability in some websites,

+to try just choose a target from google and add this to the url /adminpanel/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5NzIwNjA0OCwxNzU0NjQ1Mjk3XX0=
+eyJoaXN0b3J5IjpbLTE4MjUzNTQwNDQsMTc1NDY0NTI5N119
 -->